dddrrreee/cs140e-23win/labs/1-compile/README.md

 ### write good makefiles for `volatile/examples-*`

 If you look at the makefiles in these subdirectories, they are awful.
+You will fix them.

-Rewrite them from scratch using the methods from:
+Rewrite both `volatile/examples-pointer/Makefile` and `volatile/examples-volatile/Makefile` from scratch using the methods from:

   - [simple concrete makefiles](http://nuclear.mutantstargoat.com/articles/make/).

+At the end of this lab, when you type `make` in either `volatile/examples-pointer` or `volatile/examples-volatile`, all `.c`'s should be compiled into `.o`'s and corresponding disassembled `.dis`'s should be generated.

 In particular:
   - Use wildcard patterns to get all the `.c` files from